un01s/java-exercise/README.md

 ## hashMap

-It has has Main.java and Coordinate.java.
+It has both Main.java and Coordinate.java.
 It could run well in [online java](https://www.online-java.com/).
 The result is as follows:

 ```
 scoreMap has c1